Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

-Deep Learning (DL) models further enhance performance, with precision and recall scores of 0.78 and 0.76, respectively, yielding a balanced F1-score of 0.76.
-This suggests that DL techniques are better at identifying SATD instances while minimizing false positives.
-The improvements in both precision and recall demonstrate the advancements deep learning architectures have brought to the complexities of SATD identification, enabling more accurate classification across diverse software contexts.
+DL models further improve performance, achieving a precision of 0.78 and a recall of 0.77.
+This yields a balanced F1 score of 0.76.
+These results suggest that DL techniques are more effective at identifying SATD instances while minimizing false positives.
+Improvements in both precision and recall demonstrate how DL architectures have advanced SATD identification by enabling more accurate classification across diverse software contexts.

-The Transformers-based approach achieves the best overall performance, with a precision of 0.83—the highest among all methods—and a recall of 0.76, leading to an F1-score of 0.76.
-These results underscore the superior capability of Transformers models to accurately identify SATD while retrieving a majority of relevant instances.
-As the latest advancement in SATD detection techniques, Transformers represent the current state-of-the-art, providing both the precision needed to avoid false positives and the recall required to capture a wide range of SATD instances.
+Transformer-based techniques achieved the best overall performance with a precision of 0.76, the highest recall of 0.87, and an F1 score of 0.78.
+These results highlight the superior ability of Transformer models to identify most SATD instances while maintaining competitive precision.
+As the latest advancement in SATD detection, Transformers strike a strong balance between minimizing false positives and maximizing the detection of relevant SATD cases.

 Referring to Figure~\ref{fig:group-satd-non-satd}, we can further elaborate and illustrate the metric results in more detail, organizing them based on their respective models, as depicted in Figure~\ref{fig:binary-detail}.
-Each model is evaluated with a specific number of experiments (denoted by “n="), highlighting the range of experiments used to measure their performance.
+Each model is evaluated using a specified number of experiments (denoted by \enquote{n=}), thereby highlighting the range of experiments used to measure its performance.

-NLP-based models, particularly Textual Patterns and Annotation Tags, were assessed for their effectiveness.
-Textual Patterns (n=71) achieved relatively high precision, indicating that this model accurately classifies SATD examples with low false positives.
-However, its lower recall (0.62) and F1 score (0.66) suggest that it often fails to identify many SATD instances, limiting its overall effectiveness in comprehensive identification.
+Heuristic-based techniques, particularly Textual patterns and Annotation tags, were assessed for their effectiveness.
+Textual patterns (n=94) achieved relatively high precision, indicating that this model accurately classifies SATD examples with low false positives.
+However, its lower recall and F1 score suggest that it often fails to identify many SATD instances, limiting its overall effectiveness in comprehensive identification.
 In contrast, Annotation Tags (n=21) performed better in recall and F1 score, indicating a more balanced detection capability, although variability was present, as shown by the wider interquartile range.